Fire Control Systems

 - Repeat lasing process if target's range changes or a different round type is loaded.

 - Cycle through sights until the ATGM day sight (or night sight if applicable) is selected.

 - Place chevron on target (no lasing required).

 - Fire missile and keep chevron on desired point of impact (note: the missile has a slight top down attack profile, it will guide high until close to target, at which point it will drop down into it.)

 T-80B, T-80BV, T-80A, T-80U, T-90

-The T-80 was the most advanced Soviet Tank during the majority of the 1980s, it's fire control system is similar but more advanced.
-They also do not have thermals, nor a FCS enabled night sight (however manual ranging can be applied to the night sight).
-The original T-90 essentially combined the T-80 fire control system on a T-72 chassis.
+The T-80 was the most advanced Soviet tank during the majority of the 1980s, it's fire control system is more advanced than that of the T-72.
+However they lack the thermal imaging of some of their western contemporaries.
+In addition, the early model T-90 essentially combined the T-80s fire control system on a T-72 chassis.

-- FCS only applies range to main gun, coax must be ranged manually.
+- FCS only adjusts the main gun, coax must be ranged manually.

 - The auto-loader can switch between automatically reloading after firing or reloading on the gunner's command.